- How Often Should You Clean Bird Feeders?

 Bird dropping can be sticky; a degreasing dish soap will dissolve it.

-Soak the feeder for at least 15 minutes and up to an hour; this helps loosen any seed, dissolve sticky droppings or debris lodged in the bottom.
+Soak the feeder for at least 15 minutes and up to an hour; this helps loosen any seed and dissolve sticky droppings or debris lodged in the bottom.

 3. Scrubbing And Rinsing

-To properly clean your bird feeder, ensure you scrub all the feeding surfaces with a brush after soaking the feeders to remove any seed, dirt, or waste.
+To properly clean your bird feeders, scrub all the feeding surfaces with a brush after soaking the feeders to remove any seed, dirt, or waste.

-If you’re going to rinse with a hose, be careful.
-Parts that have been weakened can be destroyed by powerful water jets.
+If you’re going to rinse with a hose, be careful because parts that have been weakened can be destroyed by powerful water jets.

 4. Disinfecting And Sterilizing